latiscript/yuno-js/README.md

 ## 🚩 Why Unofficial?

 This project is not affiliated with or endorsed by Yuno.
-It is built by the community, for the community, using only public documentation and APIs.
+It is built by the community (and by a Yuno employee in a personal capacity), using only public documentation and APIs.
 Our goal is to:

 - Fill gaps in the official SDK ecosystem
 - Provide rapid iteration and community-driven features